 There isn’t much in poker that is either as frustrating or as gutting as a “bad beat”.

-The term refers to a player losing a hand after seemingly being in an unassailable position, mostly thanks to the River card.
+The term refers to a player losing a hand after seemingly being in an unassailable position.

 Normally, the player with the better hand will place bets in accordance with the strength of it.